abdurrahmaan11265/Pomodoro-Timer/README.md

 # Study Planner

 A modern, feature-rich study planning application built with Next.js, React, and Tailwind CSS.
-This application helps students and professionals manage their tasks, track study sessions with a Pomodoro timer, and maintain productivity with background music.
+This application helps students and professionals manage their tasks, track study sessions with a Pomodoro timer, and maintain productivity.

 ## Features